madsnorgaard/drupal11_docker_composer_drush/README.md

    ```
 Full list of commands in [Drush 9](https://drushcommands.com/drush-9x/).
 A list such as this one is not available yet fir Drush 10 but should suffice.

+### Deployment using Github actions
+#### Requirements
+- Github account
+- Github repository
+- Github personal access token
+- SSH key pair
+- SSH public key added to Github repository
+- SSH private key added to Github secrets

+If you want to use SSH to deploy your Docker Compose Drupal setup to your server with IP whitelisting, you can add an SSH deploy step to your GitHub Actions workflow.
+Here's an example of how you can do it:

+    First, create an SSH key pair (public and private key) on your server (if you haven't already).
+Make sure to add the public key to the authorized_keys file on your server to allow GitHub to access it via SSH.

+    In the GitHub repository, go to "Settings" -> "Secrets" -> "New repository secret."
+Create two secrets: SSH_PRIVATE_KEY and SSH_USERNAME.
+The SSH_PRIVATE_KEY should contain the private key generated in step 1, and SSH_USERNAME should be the username you'll use for SSH access (e.g., root, ubuntu, etc.).